SmartLogger3000 User Manual

 |

-Specifies the number of characteristic curve points.
+Specifies the number of points on the characteristic curve.
 The characteristic curve supports a maximum of 10 valid points. |

 |